 The most interesting part of chronological curation is that the evolution of a certain topic can easily be tracked.
 More importantly, how the understanding of a certain topic progresses throughout time can also be discerned through this method.

 Take the term ‘eLearning’ for example.
 Information from the late 80s to the early 90s will most probably discuss it from a ‘computer-based learning’ context.
-Go ahead a few years to the 2000s and eLearning’s definition won’t be limited to just computer-based learning, but will also include classroom tech integration.
+Go ahead a few years to the 2000s and eLearning’s definition won’t be limited to just computer-based training, but will also include classroom tech integration.

 Fast forward to today and that term has now become very broad – encompassing computer-based learning, to tech integration, even up to apps, the cloud, and virtual reality.